GabrielHenB/drive_watch_frontend/README.md

 2) Run 'npm install' and 'npm update'.
 (If needed 'npm audit' as well).
 3) If everything is okay it should run with 'npm run dev'.
 4) Access the address shown in terminal to test it.
+5) The production build can be generated inside "/dist" using 'npm run build'.